SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/smol-tracker.md

 Notes:
 - Has to be isolated to avoid short circuit on other components.
-- Branded wire slightly worse than solid code, but no significantly.
+- Branded wire slightly worse than solid code, but not significantly.
 - Wire can be sourced from ethernet cable.

 ### 📏 Kapton Tape